Harkness Tower: History

-The tower was constructed between 1917 and 1921 as part of the Memorial Quadrangle donated to Yale by Anna M. Harkness in honor of her recently deceased son, Charles William Harkness, an 1883 Yale graduate.
+The masonry tower was constructed between 1917 and 1921 as part of the Memorial Quadrangle donated to Yale by Anna M. Harkness in honor of her recently deceased son, Charles William Harkness, an 1883 Yale graduate.
 When the residential college system was inaugurated in 1933, the tower became part of Branford College.

 It was designed by James Gamble Rogers, a Yale College classmate of Anna Harkness's other son, Edward S. Harkness.
 James S. Hedden was the contractor's supervisor for the project and took many photographs of the construction's progress.

 The tower underwent renovations from September 2009 to May 2010 to repair its masonry and ornament.

 Influence

 Harkness Tower was the first couronne ("crown") tower in English Perpendicular Gothic style built in the modern era.
 James Gamble Rogers, who designed the tower and many of Yale's Collegiate Gothic structures, said it was inspired by the 15th-century Boston Stump, the 272 ft tower of the parish church of St Botolph in Boston, Lincolnshire and tallest parish church tower in England.
 Rogers also based some details on the 16th-century tower of St Giles' Church in Wrexham, Wales, where Elihu Yale is buried.
 In turn, Harkness Tower has been identified as the direct influence for the tower of the Cathedral of Christ the King in Hamilton, Ontario.

 The tower's image was adopted by the Yale Herald, a weekly student newspaper, for its masthead.